Country pop: 2000s and 2010s

-The early 2000s also saw continued success of these artists.
-Lee Ann Womack scored a big hit with "I Hope You Dance", peaking at number one on the U.S. Adult Contemporary chart.
-The Dixie Chicks had continued success with a less mainstream country-pop sound when they released their bluegrass-influenced album Home in 2002.
-However, by the mid-2000s there were fewer country acts having crossover success.
+The early 2000s also saw continued success of artists like Lee Ann Womack, who scored a big crossover hit with "I Hope You Dance", peaking at number one on the U.S. Adult Contemporary chart.
+As well as Faith Hill and Rascal Flatts, whose 2002 album Cry and 2004 album Feels Like Today respectively, both reached number one on the Billboard 200 album chart and Billboard Top Country Albums.
+However, by the mid-2000s, there were fewer country acts having crossover success.
 That was until singer Carrie Underwood won the fourth season of American Idol in May 2005.
 With her exposure from American Idol, Underwood's debut single, "Inside Your Heaven", became the first song by a prominently country artist to ever debut at number one on the Billboard Hot 100.
 Underwood continued to have crossover success in 2006 and 2007, with her hit single "Before He Cheats", which was notable for becoming a success on mainstream pop radio without a more "pop-friendly" remix.
 Underwood has had additional, but more spotty, success on pop radio since.

 Nonetheless, she disproved the notion that country artists, especially country female artists, were limited to success only within one genre.
 Further supplying that evidence was the success of Taylor Swift, who released her debut album in 2006.